kubevirt/kubevirt.github.io/_posts/2019-11-28-KubeVirt_basic_operations_video.md

 pub-year: 2019
 ---

-In this video we are showing how KubeVirt can be used from a begginer point of view.
+In this video, we are showing how KubeVirt can be used from a beginner point of view.

 ## Pre-requisites

-In the video there is a Kubernetes cluster together with KubeVirt already running.
+In the video, there is a Kubernetes cluster together with KubeVirt already running.
 If you need help for preparing that setup you can check the [KubeVirt installation notes](https://kubevirt.io/user-guide/docs/latest/administration/intro.html) or try it yourself in the [First steps with KubeVirt](https://www.katacoda.com/kubevirt/scenarios/kubevirt-101) Katacoda scenario.
-Also the `virtctl` command is already placed in a directory pointed from the PATH variable.
+Also, the `virtctl` command is already placed in a directory pointed from the PATH variable.

 ## Video